-I've had about seven years of professional experience writing news and features for various publications.
+I've had about eight years of professional experience writing news and features for various publications.

-I’ve also written travel blogs and guides for the likes of Tripadvisor and Expedia, and provided copywriting and translating services to other publications and companies.
+I’ve also written travel blogs and guides for the likes of Tripadvisor and Expedia, and provided copywriting and translation services to other publications and organisations.

 In 2016, I did research for a Malaysian feature film set during the Japanese invasion of Malaya in WWII, focusing on the Malayan Volunteer Air Force and the British and Japanese military forces.